Manage water resources sustainably and promote water efficiency.

 Following consultation, we identified Thirlmere as our preferred alternative source, and are proposing to invest in the construction of a pipeline to transport water from Thirlmere to West Cumbria.

-Leakage: we have met our leakage target for eight consecutive years and are on target to meet it yet again using an extensive programme of leakage control actions.
-During 2015/16 total leakage across the region averaged 452 Ml/d, against a target level of 463 Ml/d.
+Leakage: we have met our leakage target for 10 consecutive years and are on target to meet it yet again using an extensive programme of leakage control actions.
+During 2017/18 total leakage across the region averaged 453 Ml/d, against a target level of 462.7 Ml/d.
+We're developing a number of innovative new techniques to detect and manage leakage across our network including satellite technology and the UK's first water sniffer dog unit.

 Water efficiency: We implement a wide range of activities to encourage our customers to be more water efficient and have a bespoke water efficiency campaign called Watertight.